MicrosoftDocs/dynamics-365-unified-operations-public/articles/financials/general-ledger/extend-tax-engine-configurations.md

 	4. Save the tax document.

-5. Configure tax applicability lookups.
+6. Configure tax applicability lookups.
 	1. Navigate to **Tax document** > **Header** > **Lines** > **GST** > **UTGST**, and then click the **Lookup** tab.
 	2. Click **Columns**.
 	3. Select **Import Order** and **IntraStateInUnionTerritory** as lookup columns.
-	4. Select **Configuration** as the source type, and select **No** for the **Import Order** column and **Yes** for the **IntraStateInUnionTerritory** column.
+	4. Select **Configuration** as the source type.
+	5. Click **Add** and select **No** for the **Import Order** column and **Yes** for the **IntraStateInUnionTerritory** column.
-	5. Save the tax document.
+	6. Save the tax document.

-6. Configure formulas.
+7. Configure formulas.
 Formulas can be configured at either the group node level (line, tax component, or tax type) or the measure node level.
 However, we recommend that you always configure tax calculation formulas at the group node level.
 Tax amount distribution formulas can be configured at either the group node level or the measure node level.
 	1. Navigate to **Tax document** > **Header** > **Lines** > **GST** > **UTGST**, and then click the **Formula** tab.
 	2. Click **Add Tax formula**.
-	3. On the **Details** FastTab, select **Formula** as the category, and then click **Edit** to enter the formula and condition.
+	3. On the **Details** FastTab, select **Calculation** as the category, and then edit the formula and condition.
 	4. Repeat steps 2 through 3 until the UTGST tax component has all the same formulas as SGST.
 	5. Save the tax document.

-7. Configure a posting profile.
+8. Configure a posting profile.
 Only nodes of the **Tax Component** type support a posting profile definition.
 	1. Navigate to **Tax document** > **Header** > **Lines** > **GST** > **UTGST**, and then click the **Postings** tab.
 	2. Click **Add Posting Profile** to create a new posting profile definition.
-	3. On the **Details** FastTab, enter the accounting treatment for the various tax measures that you defined in the previous task, and provide the names of the Debit and Credit accounting subledgers.
+	3. On the **Details** FastTab, enter the accounting treatment for the tax measures that you defined in the previous task, and provide the names of the Debit and Credit accounting subledgers.
-	4. Click **Edit** to enter a condition.
+	4. Click **Edit** to enter a condition for the posting profile.
 	5. Optional: Enter a description for the posting profile.
 	6. Repeat steps 2 through 5 until the UTGST tax component has all the same posting profiles as SGST.
 	7. Save the tax document.

-8. Configure accounting lookups.
+9. Configure accounting lookups.
 Only nodes of the **Tax Type** and **Tax Component** types support an accounting lookup definition.
 	1. Navigate to **Tax document** > **Header** > **Lines** > **GST** > **UTGST**, and then click the **Accounting** tab.
 	2. Click **Columns** to see a list of the attributes that can be used to determine the main accounts that will be used for accounting taxes.
 	3. Select the same attributes that SGST uses.